Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Topological categories

-\begin{definition} Two Kirby tangles are said to be \textsl{\qvlnt{2}} if they are related by a finite sequence of the following operations, called \textsl{\dfrmtns{2}}: \begin{itemize} \item[\(a)] performing an ambient isotopy of the tangle in $[0,1]^3$ that fixes the boundary and preserves the intersections between the disks spanned by the dotted unknots and the undotted components; \item[\(b)] pushing an arc of any undotted (possibly open) component $C$ through the disk $D$ spanned by any dotted unknot $U$ in such a way that two opposite transversal intersection points between $C$ and $D$ appear/disappear; \item[\(c)] adding/deleting a dotted unknot $U$ and an undotted closed component $C$ such that the disk $D$ spanned by $U$ is pierced only once by $C$ and by no other undotted component; \item[\(d)] sliding any (possibly open) undotted component $C$ over any different closed one $C'$, that is, replacing $C$ by a (blackboard parallel) band connected sum of itself with a parallel copy of $C'$. \end{itemize} \end{definition}
+\begin{definition} Two Kirby tangles are said to be \textsl{\qvlnt{2}} if they are related by a finite sequence of the following operations, called \textsl{\dfrmtns{2}}: \begin{itemize} \item[\(a)] performing an ambient isotopy of the Kirby tangle in $[0,1]^3$ that fixes the boundary\footnote{Notice that the isotopy can move both undotted and dotted components together with their spanning disks while preserving all their intersections.}; \item[\(b)] pushing an arc of any undotted (possibly open) component $C$ through the disk $D$ spanned by any dotted unknot $U$ in such a way that two opposite transverse intersection points between $C$ and $D$ appear/disappear; \item[\(c)] adding/deleting a dotted unknot $U$ and an undotted closed component $C$ such that the disk $D$ spanned by $U$ is pierced only once by $C$ and by no other undotted component; \item[\(d)] sliding any (possibly open) undotted component $C$ over any different closed one $C'$, that is, replacing $C$ by a (blackboard parallel) band connected sum of itself with a parallel copy of $C'$. \end{itemize} \end{definition}

-Next, \qvlnc{2} classes of Kirby tangles can be organized as the morphisms of a strict monoidal category, as specified by the following definition.
+Next, \qvlnc{2} classes of Kirby tangles can be organized as the morphisms of a monoidal category, as specified by the following definition.

-\begin{definition} We denote by $\KT$ the strict monoidal category whose objects are the sets $E_k$ for $k \geqs 0$, and whose morphisms from $E_k$ to $E_\ell$ are \qvlnc{2} classes of Kirby tangles from $E_k$ to $E_\ell$.
+\begin{definition} We denote by $\KT$ the monoidal category whose objects are the sets $E_k$ for $k \geqs 0$, and whose morphisms from $E_k$ to $E_\ell$ are \qvlnc{2} classes of Kirby tangles from $E_k$ to $E_\ell$.

 The composition $T' \circ T$ of two morphisms $T : E_k \to E_\ell$ and $T' : E_{k'} \to E_{\ell'}$ with $\ell = k'$ is given by vertical juxtaposition, with $T'$ on top of $T$, and by rescaling the third coordinate of a factor $1/2$.